-SO HOW COME THERE ARE AT LEAST FOUR DIFFERENT WHEATON LINES IN DEVON?
+SO HOW COME THERE ARE AT LEAST SIX DIFFERENT WHEATON LINES IN DEVON?

 Well here is a plausible answer and it does not depend on Non Paternal Events.
 I looked back at the earliest records we have for Wheatons (& Hancock) in Devon.
 I have added all possible spellings although some may be totally unrelated.
-Surprisingly there are no Whiddons which later show up as a prominent family in Chagford. (so far there is no DNA relationship between any Wheaton groups and Whiddons or Wootons). you can see that there are clusters by spelling and locale which may account very the different DNA signatures.
+Surprisingly there are no Whiddons which later show up as a prominent family in Chagford.
+You can see that there are clusters by spelling and locale which may account very the different DNA signatures.

 List of Earliest Records